RobinKwong/robinkwong.github.io/_posts/2016-02-14-quartz-news-app.md

 - Gif gurus (though probably already among skillset of most social media editors)
 - Narrative designers, i.e. people who are currently employed by Bioware to design complex dialogue trees (for longform)

+What to read next: [Notes from the Tapestry and NICAR conferences](../03/tapestry-nicar-notes/)